ordina-jworks/ordina-jworks.github.io/_posts/2017-10-02-Testing-angular-with-karma.md

 Generally, you give an input and assert the output, it's as simple as that.
 Your different inputs should also make sure that all branches are tested (e.g. an if else gives you 2 branches, one where if resolves to true and one to false).
 Unit tests in Karma also allow you to assert whether a function has been called and optionally with which parameters (`toHaveBeenCalled` and `toHaveBeenCalledWith`).
-This can be usefull when for example testing a `void` function that calls a mocked function.
+This can be useful when for example testing a `void` function that calls a mocked function.
 That way you can still assert the output.
 So, think of possible scenarios for the functions to test, provide the input and assert the output using `expect`.
 Also try to cover other paths than just the happy paths!